fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/README.md

 ### Fails

 * We think that the chamfer rail gets in a self-reinforcing spiral of increasing friction when it is over-loaded.
 This made it impossible to reach good performace on Humphrey v2 with chamfer rail.
-* Compressing plastic glide block screws made tuning difficult.
+* Compressing plastic glide block screws made glide block tuning difficult.
-* Fixing the performance problems took lots of unforseen effort
+* Fixing the performance problems took lots of unforseen effort.
 * The gantry feet often clashed with the Z-rail and dust skirt, it's inner sides should be lower to avoid this.
 * The steel legs were welded together and could therefore not be adjusted to be level with each other, after some time the torsion box sank down to match the lower legs, this caused it to stretch in the top and deform the links keeping the y-rails together.
 It was solved by bolting long horizontal wooden beams to the sides of the legs, supporting the torsion box evenly.
+* Electrical noise from the unshielded spindle triggered the alarm pin on the Arduino-GRBL controller.
+* The Arduino-GRBL controller is not effected by cutting power with the emergency stop button and can start the machine when power is restored.

 ### Wins

 * Humphrey v2 has the highest precison, is most powerfull and is the biggest machine we have made with the fabricatable machines system.
-* Y-axis link
-* Threading
-* Screwing
+* Using a special linking part to align the Y-rails worked well.
+* Using the CNC to mark all spots that should be manually drilled with a notch and step prevented the drill bit to slip and made it easy to see where to drill.
+* Milling a [relief pocket](https://github.com/fellesverkstedet/fabricatable-machines/raw/master/Module%20development/Thread%20test/thread_test.png) for all the hand drilled holes saved lots of time drilling (clamp to a fixed table and drill horizontally!)
+* Threading holes in aluminium with a [spiral fluted threading drill bit](https://nettbutikk.wuerth.no/boring-gjenging-kapping-og-sliping/gjenging/maskingjengetapp-hss-e-din-for-staal-bunnhull) and power drill worked great (Always use oil!!)
+This and the above tricks made it possible to thread 40 holes / h for one person.
+* The torsion box bed was easy to assemble and glue together thanks to [pre-milled slots for screws](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/humphrito-medium-format-cnc#screw-and-glue-joints-for-valchromat) and loose tolerances.
+* Extending the split glide blocks and adding cloth vipers to them worked well as dust protection for glide blocks.
+[Model files](https://github.com/fellesverkstedet/fabricatable-machines/wiki/Fabricatable-axis#soft-rack-material---large-teeth).
+(They vere later changed to roller axis with [different 3D-printed dust protection](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/humphrey-large-format-cnc/humphrey_v2/3d_prints).
+* Newtone developed a opto-isolated connection board with headers for an arduino Nano (link coming!)

 ### Files

+Humphrey v3 is being developed right as a kit so it will have more detailed assembly instructions.

 [Components BOM with supplier links and prices](https://github.com/fellesverkstedet/fabricatable-machines/raw/master/humphrey-large-format-cnc/humphrey_v2/BOM.pdf)